LLNL/camp/docs/sphinx/user_guide/feature/resource.rst

 device stream, all ``Host`` Camp resources will be the same since there is only one `stream of execution` for the Host.

-Whether users are using a CUDA or HIP backend, the Camp resources require no code changes and provide a hardware-agnostic interface.
-Because of the way Camp resources were built, the compiler can implicitly convert between the generic and concrete resources for ease of use.

-Find more examples of using Camp resources in the Using Camp section :ref:`using_camp-label`.